SB-754

 Health & Public Health

-Menstrual products: disposable tampons and pad products: chemicals of concern.
+Menstrual products: disposable tampons and pad products: concerning chemicals.

 CA